 any seasonal extras I want to add (when breeding/moulting etc.).
 A pelleted diet would be an easier option, but just as a fresh food diet is considered healthier for humans I believe it is healthier for our birds.
 Processing ingredients to form a pelleted diet reduces the vitamins, enzymes etc. which then need to be added back in, often in a synthetic form or one that is not the same as in the original fresh food.
 I also think that such intelligent, curious animals deserve the interest of a varied, colourful, multi-textured diet.

-50% Millet – (Setaria Italica) preferably made up of a mixture of millet types.
+48% Millet – preferably made up of a mixture of millet types.
 Millets are high in important nutrients, including silica, important for healthy bones, ligaments and many other body systems.
 Millet is considered a healthy addition to human diets also and some cultures have it as the basis of their diet.

-give them whole oats, like they feed to horses.
-They have to remove the
+give them whole oats, like they feed to horses, as it still has the hard outer shell.
+The budgies have to remove the

 outer hull but I see no reason they shouldn't have to do a little bit of